Vaggelis-Arg/Vaggelis-Arg/README.md

-# 👋 Hi, I'm Vaggelis Arg
+# 👋 Hi, I'm Vaggelis Argyropoulos

 I’m a computer scientist and student from Athens interested in how technology connects with business and affects everyday life.
 🌐 [Visit my website](https://vaggelis-arg.github.io/)